 Total Area: 77,474 square kilometers

 Official Language: Serbian, and uses both Cyrillic and Latin script.
-Some Hungarian and Albanian also spoken in the north.
+Hungarian and some other Slavic languages are also spoken in the north.

 Religions: Majority Eastern Orthodox Serbs, with a Muslim ethnic Albanian minority, a Muslim ethnic Slavic minority in the Raska region of the southwest and a small Jewish community.